 Add the egg yolks and lemon juice to a stainless-steel bowl which you then place over the pot with the simmering water.
 Start whisking until the egg yolk mix is pale and slightly thick (abt. two minutes).
 Start adding the clarified butter to the mix in a very slow, thin stream, and keep whisking the entire time.

-Keep adding the butter until the mixture thickens to a pale yellow and thick consistency that is still pourable.
+Keep adding the butter until the mixture thickens to a pale yellow and a thick consistency that can still be poured.
 You might need less than the prepared amount of butter.

 Sprinkle the fresh herbs into the sauce and season to taste.
 Poach the eggs in the simmering water for about 3 minutes.
 Reheat the asparagus in the hot frying pan.

-Place two hot potato cakes on each plate, and distribute a generous portion of hot smoked salmon on top of them, and divide the asparagus between the cakes.
+Place two hot potato cakes on each plate, and distribute a generous portion of hot smoked salmon on top of them.
+Divide the asparagus between the cakes.
 Place one egg per potato cake on top of the asparagus, and finish it off with a generous dollop of sauce hollandaise.
 Serve immediately.